-Whenever we travel, it’s important to consider the types of outlets commonly used at the destination.
+Whenever we travel, it’s essential to consider the types of outlets commonly used at the destination.
 Why?
 There are various outlets with different pin configurations that may not be compatible with our chargers and plugs, and therefore, will require specific adapters to work.

-What type of outlets are used in the Azores?
+What Type of Outlets are Used in the Azores?

 In the Azores Archipelago, as in mainland Portugal, type C outlets with 220 volts and two round pins are used.
 These are the outlets typically found in most European countries, except for the UK, Ireland, Cyprus, and Malta.

-In other words, if your plugs have 3 pins, they will not be compatible, and you will need to purchase a proper adapter at an electronics store, the airport, or at various supermarkets on the islands.
+In other words, if your plugs have three pins, they will not be compatible, and you will need to purchase a proper adapter at an electronics store, the airport, or at various supermarkets on the islands.

 For more information on outlet compatibility in different countries, you can visit the following link: Zangra.com.